-Many successful crowdfunded creative projects tend to offer a sneak peak or “trailer” that gets people excited, so consider shooting a video explaining your project or offering a taste of what it'll be like, such as this popular Kickstarter for Kung Fury, a short film paying homage to the 80s action movie.
+Many successful crowdfunded creative projects tend to offer a sneak peak or “trailer” that gets people excited, so consider shooting a video explaining your project or offering a taste of what it'll be like, such as this popular Kickstarter for Kung Fury, a short film paying homage to ’80s action movies.

 Popular crowdfunding sites with a proven track record of campaigns from YouTubers include:

-- Kickstarter: One of the most well-known crowdfunding sites and great for funding cool products and creative projects.
+- Kickstarter: One of the most well-known crowdfunding sites, great for funding cool products and creative projects.
 Be sure to set an attainable funding goal because you’ll only secure it if you actually meet the goal you set.

 - Indiegogo: A Kickstarter alternative that offers more flexible funding options.